ozkansafak/blog/content/posts/Collaborative-Filtering-tensorflow.md

 ---

 ## 2. Collaborative Filtering Model
 The terms *Collaborative Filtering*, *Matrix Factorization* and *Low-Rank Matrix Factorization* all refer to the same recommender system model.
 In essence, this model is based on the assumption that users who liked the same movies are likely to feel similarly towards other movies.
 The term *collaborative* refers to the observation that when a large set of users are involved in rating the movies, these users are effectively collaborating to get better movie ratings for everyone because every new rating will help the algorithm learn better features for the *users-movies* system.
-Later, these features are used by the model to make better rating predictions for everyone else.
+Later, these features are used by the model to make better rating predictions for everyone.

 The Collaborative Filtering Model can also be described as reconstructing a **low rank approximation** of matrix $R$ via its **Singular Value Decomposition** $R = U \cdot \Sigma \cdot V^T$.
 The low-rank reconstruction is achieved by only retaining the largest $k$ singular values, $R_k=U \cdot \Sigma_k \cdot V^T$.